architect/arc.codes/src/views/docs/en/guides/frontend/sessions.md

 Environment variables are automatically synced with all your lambda functions.
 When you add new functions you will need to sync their env variables by running `npx env verify`.

----

-## Common Session Use Cases

-- Authentication
-- Error messages
-- Shopping carts

-> See [the sessions reference](/docs/en/reference/macros/runtime-helper-reference/arc-http-session) for more details.

----

 ## Example